Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Elimination of dehydration;

-Etiotropic treatment is not required until the diagnosis is clarified (with the exception of anamnesis and vivid clinical manifestations indicating the presence of infection - botulism, salmonellosis).
+Etiotropic treatment is not required until the diagnosis is clarified (with the exception of anamnesis and clear clinical manifestations indicating the presence of infection - botulism, salmonellosis).

-The amount of first aid for food poisoning depends on the time elapsed since the moment of poisoning and the severity of the condition.
+The scope of first aid for food poisoning depends on the time elapsed from the moment of poisoning and the severity of the condition.

 There are rules that everyone needs to remember:

-1. Do not take antiemetic or antidiarrheal drugs, because vomiting and diarrhea are the body's defense mechanisms and the fastest way to massively eliminate toxins.
+1. You should not take antiemetic or antidiarrheal drugs, since vomiting and diarrhea are the body’s defense mechanisms and the fastest ways to massively eliminate toxins.

-2. It is necessary to give the victim plenty of fluids (clean water) and induce vomiting to remove toxins from the stomach.
-Continue gastric lavage until clean clear water appears.
+2. It is necessary to give the victim a lot of fluid (clean water) and induce vomiting to remove toxins from the stomach.
+Continue gastric lavage until clean, clear water appears.

-3. Restoration of water-electrolyte balance and the volume of lost fluid: drink plenty of water using pharmacy forms of saline solutions or prepared at home.
-Ready-made solutions for oral administration: Regidron, Normohydron, Oralit, Chlorazole, Gastrolit, Hydrovit, etc. Solutions are diluted according to the attached instructions, for example, 1 packet of Regidron is diluted in 1 liter of water, you need to drink 3 liters (use 3 packets of Regidron during the day) for maximum effect.
-Oral rehydrants are used in between vomiting and taking medications.
+3. Restoration of water and electrolyte balance and the volume of lost fluid: drink plenty of fluids using pharmaceutical forms of saline solutions or those prepared at home.
+Ready-made solutions for oral administration: Regidron, Normohydron, Oralit, Chlorazol, Gastrolit, Gidrovit, etc. Solutions are diluted according to the attached instructions, for example, 1 packet of Regidron is diluted in 1 liter of water, you need to drink 3 liters (use 3 packets of Regidron during the day) to achieve maximum effect.
+Oral rehydrants are used in the intervals between vomiting and taking medications.

 In the absence of ready-made solutions, you can use a weak solution of manganese (the solution should be pink) or 2% alkaline (with baking soda added to the water), glucose-salt (3 tablespoons of sugar + 1 teaspoon of salt per 1 liter of water).

-5. With a severe pain attack, it is unacceptable to take analgesics or antibiotics unless a diagnosis is made.
-It is possible to receive antispasmodics (No - shpa, Drotaverin, Riabal, etc.).
+5. In case of a severe pain attack, it is unacceptable to take analgesics or antibiotics unless a diagnosis has been made.
+It is possible to take antispasmodics (No - spa, Drotaverine, Riabal, etc.).

 Treatment of food poisoning in a hospital setting

-The treatment of food poisoning differs from the treatment of acute intestinal infections, as they proceed much easier and faster: mild forms of food poisoning can be safely resolved on the 3rd day on their own.
+Treatment of food poisoning differs from the treatment of acute intestinal infections, since they occur much easier and faster: mild forms of food poisoning can safely resolve on the 3rd day on their own.

 Detoxification;